OCD Therapy Burlington Ontario

 -

 Many people with OCD experience intrusive thoughts that feel disturbing or taboo.
-OCD Thoughts are known to be ego-dystonic, which means they are inconsistent with your values.
+OCD Thoughts are known to be inconsistent with your values.
 Therapy provides a safe space to talk about them without judgment.

 -